Aquatic plant regulations

 - Notify the DNR before control operations begin, as specified on the permit.

 - Post signs that identify the area that will be treated with an herbicide.
-These signs are included with the permit or are furnished by the DNR to the commercial applicator.
+These signs are included with the permit.
 There may be water use restrictions required on the product label for swimming, fish consumption, irrigation, or household use until the herbicide is broken down or has been diluted to safe levels.
 You will be asked to report the actual size of the controlled area and the amount of chemical used.
 This will help the DNR monitor statewide use of aquatic herbicides in public waters.

 If you are inexperienced or uncomfortable applying herbicides, you may want to hire a licensed pesticide applicator .
 These applicators will frequently help you obtain a permit as part of their services.
 There are also companies that will mechanically harvest aquatic plants for hire.

 Mechanical control company contacts are updated annually.
 Don’t see the new version?
 Right click on the link and “Save link as” to download onto your computer.
 Once downloaded, open the PDF to see the updated version.

 Permit to Control Aquatic Plants, Algae, Swimmer's Itch, and Leeches